There is and makes a great day trip with the kids.

 At Midway Games, you can play carnival games until your heart's content.
 Most games seem to be between $3-5 per game.
 There is also a HUGE shaded seating area that is a perfect place to take a rest here.

 The Park at OWA also has a 10,000 sq ft splash pad that will be an AMAZING place in the summer to cool off.
 Wacky Waters is full of fun water features for kids of all ages.
-It's only open until dusk in the spring and summer months.
+Unfortunately, it's only open until dusk in the spring and summer months.

 Take a break from The Park at OWA in Downtown OWA.
-Full of shops, restaurants like the famous Wahlburgers, places to get a quick snack, an arcade, an e-Sports center, and Legends in Concert – Downtown OWA has something for everyone.
+Full of shops, restaurants, places to get a quick snack, an arcade, an e-Sports center, and Legends in Concert – Downtown OWA has something for everyone.

 Where to Eat at OWA